0art-vandelay0/capstone/README.md

 -   1:30p: start to commit necessary code files written over the last two days
 -   2p: Research 'git reset' to undo recent commmits and hide sensitive files
 -   3p: Debugging, map is mounting twice in paretn container.
 Used `console.log("Component Mounted");` to confirm yes.
+-   3:45: Having trouble getting all python libraries to work on a single shared interpreter.
+Defaulted to 3.9 out of ease of use.